 Whether you volunteered to be the classroom mom and need to help wrangling 26 families or you’re just trying to keep track of your own, we’ve rounded up 9 of our favorite websites that are almost like having a personal assistant.
 Almost.

 neighborhood parents’ club or the parents on your kids’ soccer team,

-is a genius free site that helps kids (and their parents) understand math and science with simple, common sense video lessons designed to be watched (and rewatched) on their own terms.
-There are thousands of videos--75 alone on astronomy--and it's growing all the time.
+Khan Academy is a genius free site that helps kids (and their parents) understand math and science with simple, common sense video lessons designed to be watched (and rewatched) on their own terms.
+There are thousands of videos–75 alone on astronomy–and it’s growing all the time.
 Great resource for kids just learning addition, to grad students tackling the credit crisis.

 AboutOne is more than a calendar site, although we like that aspect too.
 It’s a complete online family management system that let’s you organize everything from important phone numbers to your family photos and even your kids’ artwork, all with bank-level security.
 You can get easy access from your mobile device too, so you’ll never be at a loss for your insurance number or your kid’s SSN which we know you don’t have committed to memory.